-The Reader's Guide is provided to assist MAOs in the use of information in their HOS Performance Measurement Report.
+The Reader's Guide is provided to assist MAOs in using their Medicare HOS Performance Measurement Report information effectively.
 This section will guide the reader in identifying key topics, such as the CMS Medicare Star Ratings, and will also answer general questions about the report and data.
 For further assistance, please refer to the Technical Assistance information below.
 Additionally, the HOS Highlights and Resources section of this report contains information about website content, webinars, and other HOS program updates.